-Accelerated Math C Year Prerequisite: B or higher in Accelerated Math B and/or Teacher Recommendation Lab Fee: None, scientific calculator is required
+Accelerated Math C 1 credit Year

+Prerequisite: B or higher in Accelerated Math B and/or Teacher Recommendation

 The last of a three-part college prep sequence.
 Students will deepen knowledge of math concepts studied in Integrated Math A and Integrated Math B. New topics will include functions, sequences and series, concic sections, graphing and logarithms.
 Students will discover deeper properties with the new topics, through proof based projects and discovery units.
 Students will also explore beginning properties of limits.
 Recommendation- Students in this course should have a solid foundation in Integrated Math A and B and a teacher recommendation.